leptos-rs/leptos/wasm_split_macros/README.md

-# `wasm_split`
+# `wasm_split_macros`

-This crate provides functions that are used by the `wasm_split_macros` crate, which allows you to indicate that certain functions are appropriate split points for lazy-loaded code.
+This crate provides macros that are used along with the `wasm_split_helpers` crate, which allows you to indicate that certain functions are appropriate split points for lazy-loaded code.

 A build tool that supports this approach (like `cargo-leptos`) can then split a WebAssembly (WASM) binary into multiple chunks, which will be lazy-loaded when a split function is called.